Medzev: Summary

 In historical records the town was first mentioned in 1359.
 It was founded and settled by ethnic Germans.

 The modern town stems from the merging of Nižný Medzev (German: Untermetzenseifen/Nider Metzenseifen/Nider Metzenseiffen/Nieder Mäzenseuffen/Nieder Metzenseif/Unter Mäznsüffen/ Unnter Metzensyffen) (Hungarian: Alsómeczenzéf) and Vyšný Medzev (German: Obermetzenseifen/Ober Metzenseuf; again independent since 1999) in 1960.
 The earliest known record of the town Metzenseifen comes from 1359 Mechenseuph.
-There were most likely German and Slovakian miners living together at that time, although Hungarian records show that the area was mostly uninhabited before King Bela IV invited Germans into the area.
+There were most likely German and Slovak miners living together at that time, although Hungarian records show that the area was mostly uninhabited before King Bela IV invited Germans into the area.
 After the Mongolian invasion, there was a strong surge of German families.
 The ownership ratio between the two ethnic groups was assigned by the Jasov Monastery.
 Church and town records from as far back as the mid 1400s do not show any evidence of Slovak families in the town.

 Mining in the mountain continued to increase throughout and after the 14th century, as well as handcraft.
 After the 15th century, Medzev/Meztenseifen split between /Nižný/Unter-/Lower and Vyšný/Ober/Upper Medzev/Metzenseifen.
 During the Reformation, the monastery was closed and its governance discontinued.
 The struggle for power continued throughout the Counter-Reformation and eventually resulted in the rebuilding of the monastery under the supervision of Maria Theresia, the Habsburg Archduchess of Austria and Queen of Hungary and Croatia.

 Over the course of the industrialization period, Medzev/Metzenseifen became an economic center (site of many well-paid blacksmiths [approximately 100], who created agricultural tools).
-This led to tension in the 1930s between German and Slovakian speakers in the workplace.
+This led to tension in the 1930s between German and Slovak speakers in the workplace.
 Before 1920 when Hungary was partitioned due to pressure by the Czechs and Slovaks, after forcing Hungary to sign the Treaty of Trianon, German was the official language of the town, and ethnically 95% German.
 After 1920, some Slovaks moved into the town but the town was still predominately German.
-Until the end of World War II, the German population significantly outnumbered the Slovakian population.
+Until the end of World War II, the German population significantly outnumbered the Slovak population.
 After World War II, teaching German in the town was forbidden, some Germans were killed, others expelled, and those who remained have assimilated.
 Germans were looked down upon, their children were forcibly educated in Slovak and a town which has been German for over 700 years has now been mostly obliterated.
 Although "official" records state that over 20% of the population speaks German, it's closer to 10% and the "Mantak" dialect of German the Merzenseifers spoke is only spoken now by a few dozen people.
 In the past ten years, the number of Germans has increased by approximately 0.75%.